 Eaton Rapids is a somewhat small city located in the state of Michigan.
 With a population of 5,203 people and four constituent neighborhoods, Eaton Rapids is the 190th largest community in Michigan.
 Eaton Rapids has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Eaton Rapids is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Eaton Rapids is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Eaton Rapids who work in office and administrative support (17.32%), business and financial occupations (6.62%), and management occupations (6.28%).
+Overall, Eaton Rapids is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Eaton Rapids who work in office and administrative support (19.40%), healthcare (6.87%), and business and financial occupations (5.99%).

 Also of interest is that Eaton Rapids has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Eaton Rapids is nearly on par with the US average for all cities of 21.84%: 17.54% of adults 25 and older in Eaton Rapids have a bachelor's degree or advanced degree.
+The percentage of adults in Eaton Rapids with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.43% of adults in Eaton Rapids have a bachelor's degree or advanced degree.

 The most common language spoken in Eaton Rapids is English.
 Other important languages spoken here include Polish and Italian.